 - Died October 8, 2008 in Lancaster, PA USA

-After bouncing around with teams like the Williamsport Grays, Lexington Indians and the Greenville Spinners, Les was brought up to the Athletics in 1939 and on his major league debut on September 9, 1939, he beat the St. Louis Browns 9-1.
+After bouncing around with teams like the Williamsport Grays, Lexington Indians and the Greenville Spinners, Les was brought up to the Athletics late in 1939 and in his major league debut on September 9th, he beat the St. Louis Browns, 9-1.
 Buster started the 1940 season with the Athletics and relieved on opening day.
 "I didn't do very well," he recalled.
 "Frankie Hayes was catching and all he was calling for was my curve ball which wasn't my best pitch.
 I wasn't going to shake him off because he was a veteran."

-In 1941 Buster would have his busiest year starting 23 games and going 9-13 with 11 complete games.
-"I was scheduled to start game number 40 of Joe DiMaggio's 56 game hitting streak that year," said McCrabb.
+In 1941 Buster had his busiest year, starting 23 games and going 9-13 with 11 complete games.
+"I was scheduled to start game number 40 of Joe DiMaggio's 56-game hitting streak that year," said McCrabb.
 "But Johnny Babich asked to pitch in my place."
-Babich, who had beat the Yankees five times the year before, stated that he would retire DiMaggio in his first at-bat and then walk him the rest of the game to end his streak.
-DiMaggio doubled in the third inning to foil Babich's plans.
+Babich, who had beat the New York Yankees five times the year before, stated that he would retire DiMaggio in his first at-bat and then walk him the rest of the game to end his streak.
+DiMaggio doubled in the 3rd inning to foil Babich's plans.

-Although Les didn't play a part in DiMaggio's streak. he did pitch against the Thumper the year he hit .406.
+Although Les didn't play a part in DiMaggio's streak. he did pitch against the Thumper (Ted Williams) the year he hit .406.
 "Ted got a couple of hits off me," remembered McCrabb.
-"One day I went in to relieve with the bases loaded and nobody out with Pete Fox, Joe Cronin and Ted Williams coming up.
-Fox and Cronin popped up and Williams hit a one hopper to the first baseman.
+"One day I went in to relieve with the bases loaded and nobody out with Pete Fox, Joe Cronin and Williams coming up.
+Fox and Cronin popped up and Williams hit a one-hopper to the first baseman.
 I retired the side without a score.
 We didn't win a game in Boston for over two and a half years."

 In 1942 McCrabb was hardly used and was sold to the Montreal Royals.
-During the war he worked on his fathers farm and pitched for the Lancaster Red Roses at night.
+During World War II he worked on his father's farm and pitched for the Lancaster Red Roses at night.
 After his playing career ended, "Buster" pitched batting practice at Shibe Park from 1948 to 1954.
 Yet the baseball records show that he appeared in two games for the Athletics in 1950.
 The details about that are interesting.